 - Final (F)

-Plagiarism: I will not tolerate any form of plagiarism (copying from your classmates, copying solutions from the web, etc.).
+I will not tolerate any form of plagiarism (copying from your classmates, copying solutions from the web, etc.).
 According to university regulations, I have to report you to the Faculty's Integrity Officer if I suspect you of academic dishonesty, and I will.
 The Integrity Officer may refer your case to the Senate Committee on Plagiarism.
-The penalties for plagiarism can range from failing the course to expulsion from the university.
+The penalty for plagiarism can range from failing the course to expulsion from the university.
 So please save me and yourself the aggravation.
-For more information, make sure you read the university policy on intellectual honesty and the Dalhousie Academic Integrity Page.
+For more information, make sure you read the Dalhousie Academic Integrity Page.